Your rights

 Your right to request a Personal Budget

-A can be arranged by the places that support you, by working out how much money they spend on your support.
+A Personal Budget can be arranged by the places that support you, by working out how much money they spend on your support.
 For example, they might look at how much it costs to pay for someone to give you extra support at school or college or someone to help you with speaking and communicating.

 A Personal Budget is money that is used to pay for some of the support needs that have been identified as part of your EHC Plan.
 You can use a Personal Budget in different ways.
 Sometimes your parents, the local authority, your school or college can look after your Personal Budget for you.